Paver dying plants

 Landscaping

-The answer to 'paver dying plants' is that there are several common causes, including poor drainage, compacted soil, and insufficient sunlight.
-Symptoms may include wilting, discoloration, and stunted growth.
-Solutions can include improving drainage, aerating the soil, and adjusting plant placement or selection.
+The answer to 'paver dying plants' is that there are several common causes, including poor drainage, soil compaction, and lack of sunlight.
+Symptoms can include wilting, yellowing leaves, and stunted growth.
+Solutions may include improving drainage, aerating the soil, and ensuring the plants are getting enough sunlight.

 Step-by-Step Guide